QuantEcon/lecture-source-py/source/rst/black_litterman.rst

 about mean returns in order to render more sensible decisions

-Both of the adjustments that we describe are designed to confront a widely recognized embarassment to mean-variance portfolio theory, namely, that it usually implies taking very extreme long-short portfolio positions
+Both of the adjustments that we describe are designed to confront a widely recognized embarrassment to mean-variance portfolio theory, namely, that it usually implies taking very extreme long-short portfolio positions